Pain at the anus

 Proper selection of underwear and clothing

 Sweat, moisture, and thus friction can cause or even worsen skin irritations in the anal region and various complaints such as pain at the anus.
-Long hikes or long runs or bike rides, especially when sweat, due to heat and friction as well as tight synthetic underwear, cannot be adequately removed from the skin.
+Long hikes or long runs or bike rides, especially when sweat cannot be adequately removed from the skin due to heat, friction, and tight synthetic underwear.
 Therefore, clothing made from natural materials such as cotton, hemp, or linen is recommended.
 It is also very advisable to change sweaty underwear several times a day if necessary.
 If possible, shower in between to thoroughly remove dried sweat in the intimate area.

 Relieve inflammation